 When you reach the counter, hand over your passport for a new Visa Exempt entry stamp (or your passport together with your Visa on Arrival form), your photo is taken and your passport is stamped and handed back to you.

 TIP: Often the Immigration Officer will show you the stamp when handing your passport back but if they don’t, check the stamp has been given for another 30 days before you leave the queue.
-Go back and ask if you can’t see it.
+Go back and ask if you can’t see the stamp.

-Step 8: Border Run: Green Bus Return Journey back to Chiang Mai
+Step 8: Thailand Border Run: Green Bus return journey back to Chiang Mai

-We were running late so as soon as we hit the street in Mae Sai, we jumped on the nearest red truck going to the Bus Terminal and got going.
-The ride from the border gate back to Mae Sai Bus Terminal was 30 THB for both of us.
+We were running late so as soon as we hit the street in Mae Sai, we jumped on the nearest red truck going to Mae Sai Bus Terminal and got going.
+The ride from the Mae Sai border gate back to Mae Sai Bus Terminal was 30 THB for both of us.

-Once there, make sure you’re getting on the right bus, preferably a bus bound for Chiang Mai.
-You might be asked to show your ticket or booking number to board but as we were running late, we just got a nod from the driver who knew there’d been a delay at the border and gratefully jumped onto the waiting bus.
+When you get there, make sure you’re getting on the right bus, preferably a Green Bus Thailand bus bound for Chiang Mai.
+You might be asked to show your ticket or booking number to board but as we were running late, we just got a nod from the driver who knew there’d been a delay at the border, and gratefully jumped onto the waiting bus.

 - More snacks and bottled water for the return journey